Nova Scotia New Democratic Party: Youth wing

 The youth wing of the Nova Scotia New Democratic Party is the Nova Scotia Young New Democrats (NSYND).
 Founded in the early 1960s, it was not incorporated with a full constitution - aligned with that of the party proper - until 1969.

 The youth wing was partially responsible for the election of Jeremy Akerman, as leader, at the 1968 Leadership Convention.

-In 1994 the NSYND was renamed "The Nova Scotia NDP Youth Wing".
+In 1994, the NSYND was renamed "The Nova Scotia NDP Youth Wing".
 At this time the youth wing was quite moderate, encouraging the main party to focus on government and embrace mainstream values such as fiscal responsibility, "one member one vote" and banning corporate and union donations.
 They also successfully lobbied the party to include more youth members in the party structure.
 Members and alumni of the youth wing were instrumental in forming NDProgress in 2000.

-In a controversial move in 2001 the youth wing was renamed the “New Party Youth Movement” (NPYM).
+In a controversial move, the youth wing was renamed the “New Party Youth Movement” (NPYM) in 2001.
 The name change was made to advocate a renewal of the NDP similar the one in 1961 when the Co-operative Commonwealth Federation (CCF) became the NDP.
 The “New Party” name was taken from the “New Party” groups formed before the creation of the NDP.
 The NPYM made a positive impact at the 2001 NSNDP convention pushing the party to adopt a “one member one vote” style of electing its leader, successfully distributed home-made buttons to satire an organized attempt to shame members of the NDP caucus who did not support former leader Helen MacDonald and gaining over 2/3 support from convention delegates for their name change.

-The youth wing was reconstituted in 2004 under its current name, the Nova Scotia Young New Democrats (NSYND) and has remained ideologically in step with that of the party proper.
+The youth wing was reconstituted in 2004 under its current name, the Nova Scotia Young New Democrats (NSYND); the wing has remained ideologically in step with that of the party proper.

-History of the NDP

-When reading about government party it is important to know where the party as a whole started off, what struggles the party had to face, and what major moments the party had to bring itself into becoming more popular / gain more power.

-In the 1960s and 1970s some members of the NDP tried to get the NDP party to shift more to the left on the political spectrum.
-This is something that some members wanted to do when looking at Quebec Separatism.
-After the 1980's the NDP party struggled to gain any support in Quebec until 2005 when the NDP passed the Sherbrooke declaration and the unity bill in 2013, which showed support to Quebec's self-determination.